NickCrews/airtable-kit/README.md

     // dueBy: "2024-12-31"
   },
 ]);
-const response = await client.tables.tasks.list({
+const tasks = await client.tables.tasks.list({
   // You can build formulas programmatically with type-safety
   // All tasks due in the next 7 days that are not done.
-  // Is compiled to the string:
+  // This is compiled to the string:
   // AND(
   //   {fldZZZZZZZZZZZZZZ} >= TODAY(),
   //   {fldZZZZZZZZZZZZZZ} <= DATEADD(TODAY(), 7, "days"),